reimandlab/PACIFIC/README.md

 ####
-# Apply PACIFIC to the data using the defined features (using the default settings):
+# Apply PACIFIC to the data using the defined features (using default settings):
 ####

+set.seed(1) # for reproducibility of this demo

 results <- PACIFIC(data = data,
                    baseline = baseline,